Over 800 years of history

 Vihula Manor had an original plan for its grounds and the surrounding nature has played an important part in the development of the charming manor complex.

 The main sources of income during the time of the von Schuberts were distilling spirits and selling timber.

-During the revolutionary times, in November 1917, the Red Guards devastated the manor.
+During the revolutionary times of November 1917, the Red Guards devastated the manor.
 The furniture in the mansion was broken, the mill was burnt and greenhouses ruined.

-After WWI Vihula Manor was nationalized and was a state-owned estate between the two world wars.
+After WWI, Vihula Manor was nationalised and held as a state-owned estate between the two world wars.
 The von Schubert family remained at the estate until 1939, when the family left Estonia.
 From 1941-1944 an Intelligence School for the German Abwehr counterintelligence was located at the manor.
-After WWII it became a part of the Ubja State Farm.
-From 1951 to 1982 there was a senior citizen asylum in the manor building.
-In 1982 there was a devastating fire.
-After that the buildings were given to Viru Collective Farm.
+After WWII, it became a part of the Ubja State Farm.
+From 1951 to 1982, there was a senior citizen asylum in the manor building.
+In 1982, there was a devastating fire, after which time the buildings were given to Viru Collective Farm.

-Since 01.07.1991 the manor is owned and managed by a joint-stock company Vihula Mõis (Vihula Manor).
+Since July 1991, the manor has been owned and managed by joint-stock company Vihula Mõis (Vihula Manor).

-Today the total size of all the buildings is over 8.000 sq.m.
-The park surrounding the central buildings has a large area that resembles the natural conditions beyond it.
+Today, the total size of all the buildings is over 8,000 sqm.
+The park surrounding the central buildings covers a large area that resembles the natural conditions beyond it.
 At the entrance there are beautiful stone columns with the coats of arms of the von Schubert family.
-The size of the surrounding land is 47,97 ha.
+The size of the surrounding land is 47,97 hectares.

-The manor complex is 2008-2012 undergoing a complete and total restoration.
-The aim of the restoration is to preserve the historical heritage and protect the nature as much as possible and at the same time to give a modern functionality to the buildings and the area.
+Since 2008, the manor complex has been undergoing a complete and total restoration with work scheduled to be completed in 2012.
+The aim of the restoration is to preserve the historical heritage of Vihula Manor and protect the estate’s surrounding nature as much as possible, while at the same time giving a modern functionality to the buildings and the area.